Skip to main content

 Throughout an emergency, nurses may need to perform duties that are not part of their normal routine.
 In addition, nurses will provide care to patients of different ages and medical conditions they aren’t used to.
 Some patients may not speak English.
 Others may have different religious beliefs that dictate alternate approaches to care.
 This should not impede you from administering competent care.

-Learn about the UT Arlington online BSN program.
+Learn more about UTA’s online BSN program.

 Related Articles